 A good paper shredder can be a smart investment.
-It will help protect you, your business, or possibly your clients from identity theft and fraud by destroying documents with sensitive or confidential information, including pre-approved credit card offers, pay stubs, old tax forms, invoices and any paperwork with your Social Security number.
+It will help protect you, your business and your clients from identity theft and fraud by destroying documents with sensitive or confidential information, including pre-approved credit card offers, pay stubs, old tax forms, invoices and any paperwork with your Social Security number.

 Despite the name, paper shredders can destroy more than just paper.
 In fact, most shredders, including some low-cost basic models, easily shred credit cards, small paper clips, staples, CDs and DVDs.

 Another great thing about paper shredders is that they’re relatively cheap.
-Prices start at $30 or less, and it's often possible to buy a good quality paper shredder for home use for under $100.
-Meanwhile, heavy-duty models that are designed to handle more paper sheets and offer continuous run-time and higher security typically cost somewhere between a few hundred dollars to $500.
+Prices start at $30 or less, and it's often possible to buy a good-quality paper shredder for home use for under $100.
+Meanwhile, heavy-duty models designed to handle more paper sheets and offer continuous run-time and higher security typically cost somewhere between a few hundred dollars to $500.

 Paper Shredder Buying Guide

 At first glance, the quest to find the best paper shredder may seem as simple as purchasing the one that destroys the most paper in a single pass.
-But there are other factors that are equally important to keep in mind when making your selection:
+But other factors are equally important to keep in mind when making your selection:

 - Strip-cut is the basic shred type.
 Shredders of this kind only cut paper lengthwise, producing confetti-like strips.
 They’re typically recommended only for shredding paperwork with non-sensitive information.

-Security level.
 Paper shredders are also classified by security levels.
-The size of the paper’s particles after being shredded is what determines security level rating.
+The size of the paper’s particles after shredding determines the security level rating.

-There are seven security levels, ranging from P1 (lowest level) to P7 (highest level).
-Generally, each paper cut type is associated with particular security levels: strip-cuts are P1 or P2; cross-cuts, P3 or P4, and micro-cuts, P5 to P7.
+In total, there are seven security levels, ranging from P1 (lowest level) to P7 (highest level).
+Generally, each paper cut type is associated with particular security levels: strip-cuts are P1 or P2; cross-cuts, P3 or P4; and micro-cuts, P5 to P7.
 Those with higher security levels produce smaller paper particles but are also more expensive.
 For instance, a paper shredder with security level P7 could cost somewhere between $1,000 and $2,000.

 Unless you’re in possession of top-secret national security documents, you won’t need such a sophisticated security level.
 For most people, a cross-cut level P4 or a micro-cut level P5 works perfectly well.

-Waste basket.
 A small waste bin can be an annoyance if you have to empty it frequently while shredding documents.
-Our recommendations feature larger bin capacities, ranging from 6 to 9 gallons.
-(Take into account that a waste bin can hold more particles when the shredder cuts paper into smaller pieces.)
+Our recommendations feature larger bin capacities, ranging from six to nine gallons.
+(Consider that a waste bin can hold more particles when the shredder cuts paper into smaller pieces.)

 Another detail to consider is the type of bin, whether it’s a pull-out basket or a lift-off basket.
 Pull-out baskets usually open from the front, which makes them easier to remove and empty.
 Shredders with lift-off baskets open from the top and are known to cause messes when you lift them, especially when they’re overfull.